Parton distributions need representative sampling: Introduction

-This section also points out fundamental difficulties in performing an all-inclusive test for representative sampling in a multi-parametric global fit.
+Section~\ref{sec:SamplingTrio} also points out fundamental difficulties in performing an all-inclusive test for representative sampling in a multi-parametric global fit.
 Such sweeping test is likely impractical.
 On the other hand, a practical question ``What is the sampling uncertainty on a given observable $X$?'' can be highly tractable using the already available technology for PDF fits.
-We point out the general rationale in Sec.~\ref{sec:QMC} and present an example application in Sec.~\ref{sec:hopscotch}, where we investigate the PDF uncertainty on the LHC benchmark cross sections using the NNPDF4.0 error sets and publicly available \texttt{mcgen}~\cite{Gao:2013bia,Hou:2016sho,MCGenwebsite} and \texttt{NNPDF}~\cite{NNPDF:2021uiq,NNPDF40Website} fitting codes.
-The hopscotch scan+sampling technique introduced there suggests that the PDF uncertainty on key LHC cross sections at 13 TeV is larger than the nominal uncertainty obtained with the published NNPDF4.0 error sets.
+We point out the general rationale in Sec.~\ref{sec:QMC}.
+We then continue to Sec.~\ref{sec:hopscotch}, where we show that the question about PDF uncertainties on specific QCD observables can be explored using the general framework for large-scale surveys and QMC integration presented in Sec.~\ref{sec:SamplingTrio}.
+Section~\ref{sec:SamplingPDFs} reviews major types of sampling arising in PDF fits, from experimental data to models for systematics.
+As a specific application, Sec.~\ref{sec:CT18NN40} investigates the PDF uncertainty on the LHC benchmark cross sections using the LHAPDF grids of NNPDF4.0 error sets and publicly available \texttt{mcgen}~\cite{Gao:2013bia,Hou:2016sho,MCGenwebsite} and \texttt{NNPDF}~\cite{NNPDF:2021uiq,NNPDF40Website} fitting codes to compute the $\chi^2$ of the included data sets.
+The hopscotch sampling technique introduced there suggests that the PDF uncertainty on key LHC cross sections at 13 TeV is larger than the nominal uncertainty obtained with the published NNPDF4.0 error sets.
+Section~\ref{sec:HopScotchTech} explains the algorithm of the hopscotch scans.
+Then, this section and Sec.~\ref{sec:t0Chi2} examine the PDF dependence of the log-likelihood for two commonly used models of experimental correlated systematic errors.
+Section~\ref{sec:HopscotchGood} offers a possible interpretation of our findings.
+The PDF uncertainties must be also enlarged in the case of the strangeness-antistrangeness asymmetry and fitted charm PDF at large momentum fractions, as demonstrated in Sec.~\ref{sec:StrangenessAndCharm}.
 Section~\ref{sec:Conclusions} contains conclusions.